api3dao/old-api3-docs/docs/airnode/v0.2/reference/admin-cli-commands.md

 Requests a [withdrawal](../concepts/sponsor.md#withdrawals) from a [sponsorWallet](../concepts/sponsor.md#sponsorwallet) managed by an Airnode and returns a `withdrawal-request-id` for tracking purposes.
 The default account derived from the `mnemonic` will be used to return the funds.

 - `provider-url`: A valid blockchain provider URL.
-- `mnemonic`: A wallet owned by the sponsor.
+- `sponsor-mnemonic`: A wallet owned by the sponsor.
 Used to pay gas costs from the mnemonic's default account unless a `derivation-path` is specified.
 Withdrawn funds will be added to this mnemonic's default address unless a `derivation-path` is specified.
 - `airnode-address`: The public address of the Airnode.
 - `sponsor-wallet-address`: The pubic address of the sponsorWallet to withdraw from.
 This address was returned by the `derive-sponsor-wallet-address` command.
 - `airnode-rrp (optional)`: The public address of the AirnodeRrp.sol protocol contract.